-To be admitted to the teacher education programs in the Division of Education, a prospective teacher candidate must: 1.
-Be admitted to Thomas University.
+To be admitted to the teacher education programs in the Division of Education, a prospective teacher candidate must:

-- 2. A minimum composite score of 750 across the three tests within the GACE Program Admissions Assessment are required for admission into the Teacher Education Programs, unless you are exempted by one of the following: - SAT[®] (1000 Verbal/Critical Reading and Math prior to 7/1/19) - SAT[®] (1080 on Evidence-based Reading/Writing and Math on or after 7/1/19) - ACT[®] (43 English and Math) - GRE[®] (1030 Verbal and Quantitative; after 8/1/11, 297 Verbal and Quantitative) - 3.
+- 1. Be admitted to Thomas University. - 2.
+A minimum composite score of 750 across the three tests within the GACE Program Admissions Assessment are required for admission into the Teacher Education Programs, unless you are exempted by one of the following: - SAT® (1000 Verbal/Critical Reading and Math prior to 7/1/19) - SAT® (1080 on Evidence-based Reading/Writing and Math on or after 7/1/19) - ACT® (43 English and Math) - GRE® (1030 Verbal and Quantitative; after 8/1/11, 297 Verbal and Quantitative) - 3.
 Complete the lower division coursework requirements (minimum of 60 semester hours) and program specific requirements (listed with each program). - 4.
 Have a cumulative GPA of 2.5 on required lower division coursework. - 5.
 Submit three letters of recommendation which address your character, as well as your potential to become a PK-12 teacher. - 6.
 Obtain professional liability insurance. - 7.
 PK-12 School Employees must submit the School Administrator Commitment Form.
 P-12 School Employee candidates applying for admission to the Thomas University Division of Education must discuss their professional plans with their principals and obtain their support for working with the candidates throughout the program to assist them in completing the required field-based learning experiences (multiple grade bands, diverse ethnic groups, and linguistic groups). - 8.
 Complete the GAPSC Educator Ethics Assessment. - 9.
-Obtain an acceptable score on both the oral and written sections of the interview. - 10.
-Submit to the GAPSC pre-service certification application and verification of lawful presence with picture ID to the Division of Education. - 11.
 Upon admission, there are a few last tasks for teacher candidates to complete in their MyPSC account before they will be eligible to register for classes.
-They are: 1) claiming program enrollment, 2) answering Personal Affirmation Questions (PAQs), 3) submitting the Pre-Service Application (if applicable), and 4) having official transcripts from ALL colleges/universities previously attended submitted to the GaPSC.
+They are: 1) claiming program enrollment, 2) answering Personal Affirmation Questions (PAQs), 3) submitting the Pre-Service Application and Verification of Lawful Presence with a picture ID, and 4) having official transcripts from ALL colleges/universities previously attended submitted to the GaPSC.